Automated baseline calculation with FastNetMon Advanced

 sudo fcli show baseline_per_host global

-After this command finishes you may see output like this:
+After this command finishes, you may see output like this:

 threshold_pps 145912